Virginia Jaramillo (artist): Later recognition

 In 2011, Jaramillo's work was included in Now Dig This!
 Art & Black Los Angeles at the Hammer Museum in Los Angeles.
 In 2017 she was included in We Wanted a Revolution: Black Radical Women 1965-85 at the Brooklyn Museum in New York, and in the Tate Modern's Soul of a Nation: Art in the Age of Black Power.

 The Brooklyn Museum purchased Jaramillo's 1971 painting Untitled in 2017 through the Frieze Brooklyn Museum Fund.
 Initially produced for The De Luxe Show, at the time of auction this painting - along with three others by Jaramillo - had not been seen in 40 years.

 In 2020, Jaramillo staged her first-ever solo museum exhibition at the Menil Collection in Houston.
 The show featured a variety of her Curvilinear Paintings from 1969 to 1974, many on display together for the first time.

 Jaramillo's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 In 2023, the Kemper Museum of Contemporary Art in Kansas City, Missouri, staged Jaramillo's first full-career museum retrospective, Principle of Equivalence.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).